-Refund Policy-Withdrawal - Students who find it necessary to officially withdraw from the university should initiate the procedure in the Office of Student Affairs, Administration Building 214.
-Upon completion of withdrawal, the following refund schedule for instructional fees will apply to all students.
+Withdrawal.
+Students who find it necessary to withdraw from UCM should initiate the procedure in the Office of Student Affairs (Administration 214, 660-543-4114).
+International students must notify the International Center (Ward Edwards 1200, 660-543-4195) prior to beginning the process of withdrawal from the university.
+The following refund schedule for instructional fees applies to students who are not financial aid recipients.